 SNOMED CT "clinical finding" and "procedure" concepts have assumed (default) contexts which apply if they are used in a record without an explicit context.

-The default context for a [ <<404684003 | clinical finding ] is that the finding is asserted to be present in the person who is the subject of the record at the current time (or at a specified time).
+The default context for a [ <<404684003 | clinical finding |] is that the finding is asserted to be present in the person who is the subject of the record at the current time (or at a specified time).

-E.g. When the concept [ 233604007 | pneumonia ] is used in a clinical record it is assumed to mean that pneumonia was found to be present in the subject of the record either at an explicitly stated effective time or at the current time when the statement was made.
+E.g. When the concept [ 233604007 | pneumonia |] is used in a clinical record it is assumed to mean that pneumonia was found to be present in the subject of the record either at an explicitly stated effective time or at the current time when the statement was made.

 The default context for a "procedure" is that the procedure is asserted to have been done to the person who is the subject of the record, at the current time (or at a specified time).

-E.g. When the concept [ 80146002 | appendectomy ] is used in a clinical record it is assumed to mean that an appendectomy was done on the subject of the record either at an explicitly stated effective time or at the current time when the statement was made.
+E.g. When the concept [ 80146002 | appendectomy |] is used in a clinical record it is assumed to mean that an appendectomy was done on the subject of the record either at an explicitly stated effective time or at the current time when the statement was made.

-The default context for a [ <<404684003 | clinical finding ] can be overridden by an explicit representation of context.
+The default context for a [ <<404684003 | clinical finding |] can be overridden by an explicit representation of context.
 Alternative contexts include:

 Finding contexts such as: present, absent, unknown, goal, risk, etc.